San Felipe incident (1596): Financial pressures driving the San Felipe cargo seizure

 In The Christian Century in Japan (1951), Charles Ralph Boxer suggests that Toyotomi Hideyoshi’s seizure of the San Felipe’s cargo was primarily driven by acute financial distress, a factor often underemphasized by historians.
 Hideyoshi’s extravagant spending and the substantial costs of his Korean campaigns precipitated a severe fiscal crisis, intensified by the need to expand military operations.
 The September 1596 earthquakes, which ravaged Fushimi Castle and the Gokinai region, further depleted his strained resources.
 Against this backdrop, Boxer posits that Hideyoshi was receptive to proposals from advisors, such as Masuda and Seyakuinn Hoin, who portrayed the San Felipe’s cargo as a providential means to offset fiscal losses.
+(Note: "In these circumstances, even his own very considerable resources were strained to the utmost, and he therefore gave an attentive ear to the joint proposals of Masuda, and the Jesuit's old enemy, the court physician (and pimp) Seyakuin Hoin, that now was the time to recoup the losses by confiscating the San Felipe's cargo, which representented obviously a gift from the gods.")

-Boxer also explores the possibility that Hideyoshi leveraged allegations of a “fifth column” threat—potentially fueled by the testimony of the Spanish Pilot Major, Francisco de Olandia, and conspiracy theories circulating since as early as 1570—as a pretext to justify the confiscation, or alternatively, acted solely on the advisors’ conspirational arguments.
+Boxer also explores the possibility that Hideyoshi leveraged allegations of a “fifth column” threat—potentially fueled by the testimony of the Spanish Pilot Major, Francisco de Olandia, and conspiracy theories circulating since as early as 1570—as a pretext to justify the confiscation, (Note: "This allegation either gave him the pretext for which he was seeking...") or alternatively, acted solely on the advisors’ conspirational arguments.
 (Note: This is likely based on the reports of the Jesuit missionary Luís Fróis.
 According to Fróis, Nagamori Mashita maliciously slandered Spanish sailors, alleging that Christian missionaries were covertly operating as spies under the guise of religion.
 This accusation of espionage, combined with malicious denunciations by Sayakuin Zenshū, contributed to the instigation of persecution against Christians through reports made to Toyotomi Hideyoshi.
 In Fróis’s accounts, the claims of the magistrate lack concrete evidence and are portrayed as defamatory assertions rooted in malice.)
 However, Boxer highlights a discrepancy: eyewitness Fray Juan Pobre asserted that the seizure was decided before the pilot’s interrogation, contradicting Jesuit accounts.
 (Note: Boxer's work is considered somewhat obsolete today due to the lack of primary sources substantiating Francisco de Olandia’s testimony.)